 WalletHub found that car loans at credit unions are 25 percent below average, national banks are roughly average, and regional banks are 40 percent above average.

-Jack Gillis, author of The Car Book 2015, cautions buyers that the financing arranged through a dealer may be higher than what’s offered from the manufacturer.
+Author Jack Gillis, cautions buyers that the financing arranged through a dealer may be higher than what’s offered from the manufacturer.

 “Often the low interest rates advertised by dealers require extraordinarily high credit ratings and sometimes are accompanied by extra fees,” Gillis told NBC News.
 “Before you talk financing with the dealer, check with your credit union and banks to see what they offer.
 It’s the only way to know if the dealers’ financing is a good deal.”